 Robo advice to do the heavy lifting

-A 2017 ASX investor study found that 40% of Australians prefer to do their own investment research and take control of their investments.
+The recent 2020 ASX Investor Survey found that 27% of Australians prefer to do their own investment research and take control of their investments.
 Although, some investors are choosing not to engage with a financial adviser, they may still like to couple their own research with some guidance, and that’s where robo advice could come in handy.

 Related article: 5 Popular Investment Apps in Australia